Feel empowered with this fun low-to-the-ground variation on Grasshopper Pose.

-Last blog we tackled Baby Hopper, a spin on the arm balance Grasshopper.
+Last Challenge Pose we tackled Baby Hopper, a spin on the arm balance Grasshopper.
 The full arm balance requires a large amount of hip opening and twisting flexibility.
 Baby Hopper I is a lighter variation of Grasshopper, while this variation keeps us closer to the ground.
 Please bear in mind that I’m using the term Baby Hopper because this variation doesn’t have a Sanskrit name.

 This posture is great prep for the deeper versions, but is also incredibly fun!
 Students who struggle with the arm balance absolutely love this; it’s an empowering moment to realize the other postures are achievable once this one makes sense.
 But some people get confused on what goes where and how to lift their bottom up, so read on to demystify this sweet pose.